Skip Navigation Links Home Study at UCOLFund your studyMāori and Pasifika Trades Training

 What is expected of me?

-Any student that is selected for Te Mataora is expected to demonstrate a strong commitment to both study and progressing your career.
+Any student who is selected for Te Mataora is expected to demonstrate a strong commitment to both studying and progressing your career.
 This means you commit to:

 • Attending class and doing the work